opentimestamps/opentimestamps-client/README.md

   way.

 * It's unclear if SSL certificates for remote calendars are checked correctly, probably not on most (all?) platforms.

-* We don't do a good job sanity checking timestamps given to us by remote calendars.
-A malicious calendar could cause us to run out of RAM, as well as corrupt timestamps in (recoverable) ways (stack overflow comes to mind).
-Note the previous known issue!

-* Due to the timestamp cache, a malicious calendar could also cause unrelated timestamps to fail validation.
-However it is _not_ possible for a malicious calendar to create a false-positive.
+That said, it shouldn't be possible for a malicious remote calendar, or MITM attacker, to do anything worse than give us a timestamp that fails validation, an easily fixed problem.